Sulam: Roman and Byzantine empires

-Byzantine-Muslim transition
+Caliphates and Crusaders

 The 2006 trial excavation exposed a wall that was probably built before the Early Islamic period.
 In 2007 an excavation exposed pottery sherds dated to either the Byzantine or the beginning of the Early Muslim period.
 At another dig, two coins were dated to shortly after the Byzantine period, one of which was an Arab-Byzantine coin (c.
 640–660 CE) that imitates the coins of Emperor Constans II.

-Abbasid period

 A 2003 salvage excavation undertaken at the southern end of the village uncovered a tabun oven and fragments of pottery that were dated to the early Abbasid period.

-Crusader period

 The village was known to the Crusaders (12th century) under the name Suna.

 A thick burnt layer indicating prolonged activity with fire was exposed next to collapsed stone masonry and was dated to the end of the Crusader and beginning of the Mamluk period.
 The stratum of burnt earth and ashes has been exposed during various excavations on the tell and can be associated with prolonged activity at a kiln or oven.
 The 2006 trial excavation also came across a grey layer from the Crusader period.

-Mamluk period

 A wall and living space from the Mamluk period were uncovered during salvage excavations in a private home in August 2006.
 The December 2006 trial dig again uncovered building remains from the Mamluk period.